DappyKit/contracts/README.md

 # copy and fill the env file with the correct data
 cp example.env .env

-# deploy all the contracts to the local node
+# deploy all the contracts to the test node
-npm run deploy-local
+npm run deploy-test

 # the deployed addresses will be saved in `dappy-contracts/deployed-contracts.json`
 ```